 Engineering writing tips conclusion

 Becoming a good technical writer takes time.
-I’ll tell you now, it won’t happen overnight.
+I’ll tell you right now, it won’t happen overnight.
 And it’s not easy.

-It took me several years and A LOT of writing to become very good.
+It took me several years and A LOT of writing to become good.
 But, it’s well worth it.

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER